Leveraging data to improve food systems

 Leveraging data to find the answers

-The mammoth task of mapping cattle production impact on biodiversity is made possible by the use of comprehensive datasets and advanced computer modeling.
+The mammoth task of mapping cattle production impact on biodiversity is made possible by the use of comprehensive datasets and advanced computer modelling.
 When combined, researchers can determine the biodiversity impact of different types of livestock operations in specific contexts.

 For assessments here in the Prairies, the starting point is the vast biodiversity and habitat dataset collected by the ABMI.
 The institute has counted and recorded more than 1,000 species, from mammals to lichens, at over 500 sites extending across beef-producing regions in Alberta.